nruhm/diarscription/docs/reference/audio/sample-d/gold-reference.md

 333
 00:18:28,465 --> 00:18:30,981
-[SPEAKER_01]: Mine was like a hundred and something a day.
+[SPEAKER_01]: Mine was like a hundred and something that day.

 334
 00:18:31,001 --> 00:18:31,162